AI-SDC/ACRO/stata/readme.md

 # This folder contains materials for getting acro working within Stata

-Users can use *acro* thanks to libraries provided by Stata which manage the communications between Stata commands and acro's python 'engine'.
+Users can use *acro* thanks to libraries provided by Stata.
+These manage the communications between Stata commands and acro's python 'engine'.

 All you need is

 1. For Stata and python to know how communicate with each other.
    - This is managed by Stata's ```sfi``` package.
 2. A simple **.ado** file that converts:
-   - stata commands prefixed by the word *acro*
+   - Stata commands prefixed by the word *acro*
    - into calls to the underlying python *acro* package

 ## Installation and testing